NeuroTechX/ntx_slack_archive/general.md

  >from someone with an undergrad in neuroscience, i highly recommend taking a minor in computer science if you're going to specialize in neuroscience as technical skills are vital

+11/14/2017 6:47 PM

+ **sydneyneurotechx** :

+ >Also is there a particular element of neurotech you would like to work on? alexander.chudinov?
+Do you want to work on the hardware?
+Would you prefer to do analysis of the data?
+Or do it all and build a BCI for a specific use case?
+Having a physics background can also be beneficial if you want to work with MRI/Ultrasound/NIRS